Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 The key idea that underlies an integration of an actor coroutine and a regular event handler is that there is an [offer][SendChannel.offer] function on [SendChannel] that does not wait.
 It sends an element to the actor immediately, if it is possible, or discards an element otherwise.
-An `offser` actually returns a `Boolean` result which we ignore here.
+An `offer` actually returns a `Boolean` result which we ignore here.

 Try clicking repeatedly on a circle in this version of the code.
 The clicks are just ignored while the countdown animation is running.
 This happens because the actor is busy with an animation and does not receive from its channel.